keesiemeijer/php-basics-tutorial/README.md

 As you can see, the PHP code started and ended with the opening and closing PHP tags `<?php` and `?>`.
 If the whole file is only PHP code you can just use the opening `<?php` PHP tag at the top of the file and leave the closing PHP tag `?>` altogether.

 **Note**: PHP requires a semicolon (`;`) at the end of each PHP statement.
-It will result in errors if you leave it out.
-PHP stops working after errors.
-You can also see the ending semicolon in the code above.
+If the semicolon is missing PHP doesn't know if the statement has ended and will give you an error.
+PHP stops working if it encounters an error.
+You can see the ending semicolon in the code above.

 To recap:
 * PHP files have a `.php` file extention